 What is the treatment cost of Chromosomal disorders?

 The cost of chromosomal disorders depends entirely on the type and adversity of the disease that needs to be treated.
-Disorders acquired because of the development of cancerous cells in the body, require intense treatment whose cost can range from $6,000 to $27,000.
-The price of chemotherapy for a period of six months is approximately $6,000 in India, while a bone marrow procedure can cost around $27,000.
+Disorders acquired because of the development of cancerous cells in the body, require intense treatment whose cost can start from USD 2500.
+The price of chemotherapy for a period of six months is approximately $6,000 in India, while a bone marrow procedure can cost starts from USD 17430.

 Explore Medmonks.com to learn about Chromosomal disorders and its treatment options available in India.